 Our mentors dedicate their lives to helping and teaching.

 Our mentors primarily enter our program through our relationship with local business partners (employee interest).
 They are also coached / mentored, which helps them serve a young adult with great confidence.
-This also strengthens their ability to grow in their vocation and their relationships at home.
-We care about the health and development of your employees.
+This equips them to have healthy relationships at home and work.

 My name is Michael Garland and I am a son of Christ, a husband of 20 years, a father of 4 amazing kids, and a coach of my small business team; in that order.
 I grew up in a little Southern Baptist church is southeastern Indiana.
 My father was a deacon and my Granddad was an active Gideon.
 I gave my life to Christ when I was about 10 years old, and I’ve been active in church ever since, in youth groups, music ministry, mission trips, service projects, and as an elder.
 I married my high school best friend, Heather Kirkpatrick, and we are celebrating 20 years this May.
 We have 4 amazing children, 2 biological and 2 adopted from China.
 My wife and I are very active with our children’s activities including dance, basketball, snow skiing, marching band, and soccer.
 I personally have coached all three of my sons’ soccer teams for 13 years now and I love every minute of it.
 I have been in insurance for 15 years now and I’ve owned my own agency with State Farm for the last 10 years in Fairfield, Ohio.
 I have an outstanding team of 4 agents, enjoy coaching and mentoring them, and helping them become successful.
 One of my team members is an Agent Aspirant, she is an agent that is training and preparing to take over her own State Farm agency one day.
 I found myself interested in the mentoring program with Mentoring Partners of Cincinnati because I love people and I enjoy helping, coaching people, and watching them find their passion in their work and in life.
 I pray daily that God gives me opportunities to love my neighbor as he loves us, and I believe that this mentoring program is an excellent opportunity to do just that.